CSYangHsu/Web-Mario/README.md

 ### GAME
 ![image](https://user-images.githubusercontent.com/86723888/179411008-cbfb4faa-0afa-4dae-895b-d9ce187c4a5e.png)
 * The game would be limited in 1 minute.
+* Just like the classic Mario game, player can kill little monsters by stomping on their heads.
+* There are also SUPER MUSHROOM inside the item box.
 * At the top left of the scene, there are multiple things recorded:
 1. Current player name
 2. The last game record